HARPLab/gastronomy/manipulation/playing_with_food/embedding_learning_scripts/README.md

 Need to enter command line argument specifying location of the labels for audio data - these labels are vectors of PCA features from the raw audio data.
 Labels stored in the file are arrays of size num_samplesx6 PCs.
 The file used here is "audio_PCA_feature_labels_9.pkl", located in the data folder.

 3) -saved_checkpoint
 Need to enter command line argument specifying location of the saved learned embedding model.
-Current checkpoint is checkpoint4.pth.tar located in checkpoints folder here.
+Current checkpoint is checkpoint4.pth.tar located in checkpoints folder here: https://drive.google.com/drive/folders/1MrqZX7fzzkEew_aH1TgZBIyAwfXVrBK1?usp=sharing